 Appraisal and sentencing

-Appraisal is the process of evaluating your agency’s business functions and activities to identify records that need to be created or captured.
+Appraisal is the process of evaluating your agency’s business functions and activities to identify information assets that need to be created or captured.

 This includes identifying information assets that should be preserved and transferred to the National Archives.
 Our selection principles guide these decisions.